Is my family suitable for a buddy dog

 • not leaving them alone for more than four hours in any 24-hours

 • being able to afford routine vets’ bills, food, and flea or parasite treatments.
-If you apply in 2024 Guide Dogs will offer to cover all non-routine vet bills
+Guide Dogs is currently offering to support the costs of non-routine vet bills to those who need it.

 • a secure garden or outside space where they can go to the toilet